siahyong/OnePunchGAN2/README.md

 # OnePunchGAN2
 GANs for Anime Keyframing

+Update 1.2: The Python version has now been tested and works.
+In the spirit of tradition, I have also uploaded a ipynb with some changes made to it, OPGAN4.
+However, please note that currently and for the foreseeable future, the python version is the most up-to-date version of the code.

+Update 1.1: With the update to milestone 2, the latest version of the google colab notebook is now OPGAN3.ipynb.

-NOTE: The Python version is currently untested, as such, I have also uploaded the original Colab Notebook OPGAN.ipynb used to train and test the model for reference, though it is significantly messier.
+Note: The Python version is currently untested, as such, I have also uploaded the original Colab Notebook OPGAN.ipynb used to train and test the model for reference, though it is significantly messier.
 For a Colab notebook version of the code, please refer to the also uploaded OPGAN2.ipynb.

-EDIT: With the update to milestone 2, the latest version of the google colab notebook is now OPGAN3.ipynb.

 To use the github repo: